Wednesday - June 7, 2023

 Mansard roof truss

-• This roof truss called given on its designer Francois Mansard, a French planner.
+• This roof truss called given to its designer Francois Mansard, a French planner.

 • A mansard roof truss does a combination of king-post and queen-post trusses.

-• It is a two-storey truss, with upper-division consisting of king-post truss and the lower portion of a queen-post truss.
+• It is a two-storey truss, with the upper division consisting of a king-post truss and the lower portion of a queen-post truss.

-• The use of these truss results in an economy in space.
+• The use of these trusses results in an economy in space.

 Types Various Trusses, Trusses, Various Trusses, King-post, truss, Queen post truss, Types of Trusses, The first 8 types are essentially wooden trusses, Mansard truss, Truncated truss, Bel-fast truss, Steel truss, Composite trusses,